sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > why it's on the first page.
 The moves in the back of the booklet are
 > "downtime" moves which we won't need until much later.

+## Sarukkan's Chamber

-Next, ask the players these 3 questions.
+First, you will need names for the characters and setting of Sarukkan's Chamber.
+Ask the players these 3 questions.
 This is an improvisation exercise.
 Its purpose is to get the creative juices flowing and to signal to the players that they have input over the story.

 Ask the players for the name of a medieval fantasy city name.
-Write down the answer.
+Simply write down the answer.
 That will be the name of the setting.

 Ask "What's a store where women buy clothing?".
-Use that to create the female protagonist's name. (eg, "Forever 21" can turn into "Forva", "La Senza" can turn into "Senza")
+This time, twist the answer a little to create the female protagonist's name. (eg, "Forever 21" might turn into "Forva", "The Gap" into "Gappalina")

 Ask "What's a city in Europe?".
-Create the male protagonist's name with that. (eg, "Paris" can just be "Paris", London can be "Donalo")
+Again, twist this answer to create the male protagonist's name with that.
+Stretch your creativity muscles.
+(eg, "Paris" might turn into "Croissant", Maybe rearrange "London" to "Donalo")

     This mini-game is a GM tool.
 Often, the players will look to you to come up with names of characters or places on the fly.
 Instead of sitting still and thinking for 30 seconds, you can can use this technique to keep them engaged.
 See [Appendix 1](#appendix_1) for more

-Distribute a player card to each player and ask them to write down the names you just came up with.
+Ask each player to write down the names you just came up with on their character sheet.

-Next, instruct the players to fill out the attribute boxes like so:
+Next, instruct the players to fill out the attribute boxes on their character sheet like so:

- * Both characters have 1 Int (Anchor)
+ * Both characters have 1 Intelligence (Anchor)
- * The female protagonist has 3 Dex (Crescent) and 2 Str (Bulb)
+ * The female protagonist has 3 Dexterity (Crescent) and 2 Strength (Bulb)
- * The male protagonist has 2 Dex (Bulb) and 3 Str (Crescent)
+ * The male protagonist has 2 Dexterity (Bulb) and 3 Strength (Crescent)

 ### Introduce Sarrukan's Chamber